ShaanIsAlive/College-Academics-Projects/README.md

-# ALIVE
+# College academics works and projects
-Codes, practices and projects.
+Here i pushed my college works and some projects